 Focusing primarily on the history, use, and preservation of materials found in Mid-Century modern architecture, the 2015 three-day symposium will provide in-depth understanding of the complex issues associated with the preservation of these structures.
 Special emphasis will be on modern architectural metals, but presentations on other materials, such as concrete and curtain wall structures, will be included.

 Schedule More information and a full schedule will be available in November, once papers have been selected.

 Call for Oral presentations Talks will be 30 minutes in duration, including questions.
-Please submit an abstract of no less than 500 words (excluding figures and references).
+Please submit an abstract of no more than 500 words (excluding figures and references).
 Abstract should contain: presenter’s full contact information (name, title, organization, address, phone, fax, email), and a 100-word biography for the author and each co-author.
 We recommend no more than two presenters per paper.
-Oral presentation abstract deadline is October 15, 2014.
+Oral presentation abstract deadline is extended until November 15, 2014.
 Email notification of accepted presentations will be sent on December 1, 2014.
 Presentations addressing similar topics will be combined into sessions.
 Presentations will be reviewed and selected by conference staff.
 Speakers will be offered a reduced registration fee of $199.